MICRO CINEMA

 Are you a media artist?

 Werklund Centre invites media artists to submit their short films, animations, video art, media art, and short documentaries.
-Visit our Artist Opportunities page for more information.
+Visit our Artist Development page for more information.

 Located on monitors between the Jack Singer Lobby and 8th Ave entrances